The Danish trend that’s sweeping the nation might not have an English translation, but it has a unique approach when it comes to home design.

 Hygge (prounounced hue-guh) is a Danish word, or perhaps more accurately, a feeling you get when you’re experiencing a moment that’s out of the ordinary, cozy, charming or just plain special.
 It’s been said that hygge was born out of a desire to survive the boring, sometimes monotonous moments of everyday life, and celebrate the small things that lift spirits, like enjoying a cup of tea in the natural sunlight the morning brings into your home, real fires in the fireplace, soft plush blankets and flickering candles (lots of them).

-According to The New York Times, the Collins Dictionary has already proclaimed hygge as one of the top 10 words of 2016 in Britain.
 Along with wondering how to pronounce this Scandinavian trend, everyone wants to know how they too can capture the happy feelings the Danish harbor about their homes and the little things in life.
 From Denmark to the UK and all over the world, this movement is also sweeping the U.S., and the constant pursuit of homespun pleasures may be here to stay.

 So how does hygge apply to your home?
 Experts suggest it’s not about major changes or decorative overhauls, but about embracing and accentuating the details that create a warm and inviting environment that you and your visitors simply won’t want to leave.